Sonia Sotomayor: Justiceship

-Chief Justice Roberts, together with Justices Kennedy, Thomas, and Alito (and former Justice Scalia) had comprised the identifiable conservative wing of the Court.
-Although five of the justices on the Supreme Court in 2009 self-identified as having Roman Catholic affiliation, Sotomayor's voting history identifies her singly among them with the liberal bloc of the Court.
-However, there is a wide divergence among Catholics in general in their approaches to the law.
+Chief Justice Roberts, together with Justices Kennedy, Thomas, and Alito (and former Justice Scalia) had comprised the Court's identifiable conservative wing.
+Although in 2009 five of the justices self-identified as having Roman Catholic affiliation, Sotomayor's voting history identifies her singly among them with the liberal bloc of the Court.
+There is a wide divergence among Catholics in general in their approaches to the law.
 Due to her upbringing and her past jobs and positions, Sotomayor has brought one of the more diverse sets of life experiences to the Court.

-There have been some deviations from the ideological pattern.
-In a 2013 book on the Roberts Court, author Marcia Coyle assessed Sotomayor's position on the Confrontation Clause of the Sixth Amendment as a strong guarantee of the right of a defendant to confront his or her accusers.
-Sotomayor's judicial philosophy on the issue is seen as being in parity with Elena Kagan and, unexpectedly for Sotomayor, also in at least partial agreement with the originalist reading of Antonin Scalia when applied to the clause.
+There have been some deviations from this ideological pattern.
+In a 2013 book on the Roberts Court, Marcia Coyle assessed Sotomayor's position on the Confrontation Clause of the Sixth Amendment as a strong guarantee of a defendant's right to confront their accusers.
+Sotomayor's judicial philosophy on the issue is seen as in parity with Kagan's and, unexpectedly for Sotomayor, also in at least partial agreement with Scalia's originalist reading when applied to the clause.

-On January 20 and 21, 2013, Sotomayor administered the oath to Vice President Joe Biden for the inauguration of his second term.
-Sotomayor became the first Hispanic and fourth woman to administer the oath to a president or vice president.
+On January 20 and 21, 2013, Sotomayor administered the oath of office to Vice President Joe Biden for the inauguration of his second term.
+She became the first Hispanic and fourth woman to administer the oath to a president or vice president.
 On January 20, 2021, Sotomayor administered the oath of office to Kamala Harris for her inauguration as vice president, the first woman to ever hold the office.